WitnessAngel/witness-angel-cryptolib/docs/api/signature.rst

 Private API
 ---------------

-The functions below are only documented for the details they give on specific arguments.
+The functions below are only documented for the details that they give on specific arguments.

 PSS